Renahud/quartz-eurostar/content/Tutorial F.md

 ![[_attachments/Pasted image 20220607113827.png]]
 ![[_attachments/Pasted image 20220607113941.png]]

-You should also parameterized data
+You should also parameterized data.

 ### Two kinds of data